lucasberent/mapleDocs/backend/README.md

  ## Building and running

+First, make sure max_map_count is at least 262144, otherwise set it with: ´sudo sysctl -w vm.max_map_count=262144´.
+If it is less, the elasticsearch service might fail.

  * Build the spring application: run ´mvn -Dmaven.test.skip=true package´ in backend/

  * Build the docker container: run run ´docker build -t mapledocs-app:latest .´